Fundraising for Coronavirus Relief: How You Can Help the Fight

 Another great way to help is by supporting organizations that are providing relief efforts to people and communities affected by the coronavirus.
 By contributing to charities that are addressing the coronavirus impact, you can provide direct support to COVID-19 fundraising on a larger scale.

 If you want to find charities near you, try reaching out to organizations that typically provide the public with basics, such as food, water, and toiletries.
 If you’re not sure how to donate to help coronavirus efforts, find an online nonprofit directory and reach out to any charities that seem like a good fit.
 Consider starting a charity fundraiser to support a local charity in your community.
 Using GoFundMe, you can find local nonprofits and start coronavirus fundraising on their behalf.

 Take action today with coronavirus fundraising

 Start coronavirus crowdfunding or find other ways to help during the COVID-19 pandemic.
 Getting ahead and helping now is key to making sure everyone is prepared for new developments.
-Whether you’re opting to go with free fundraising options, like GoFundMe, or gathering supplies for care packages, it’s important to do something now to start the coronavirus fundraising process.
+Whether you’re opting to go with fundraising options, like GoFundMe, or gathering supplies for care packages, it’s important to do something now to start the coronavirus fundraising process.